Correlation Between Avalanche and Celestia

 Pair Corralation between Avalanche and Celestia

-Assuming the 90 days trading horizon Avalanche is expected to under-perform the Celestia.
-But the crypto coin apears to be less risky and, when comparing its historical volatility, Avalanche is 1.4 times less risky than Celestia.
-The crypto coin trades about -0.28 of its potential returns per unit of risk.
-The Celestia is currently generating about -0.11 of returns per unit of risk over similar time horizon.
-If you would invest 1,206 in Celestia on February 1, 2024 and sell it today you would lose (268.00) from holding Celestia or give up 22.22% of portfolio value over 90 days.
+Assuming the 90 days trading horizon Avalanche is expected to generate 0.72 times more return on investment than Celestia.
+However, Avalanche is 1.38 times less risky than Celestia.
+It trades about 0.07 of its potential returns per unit of risk.
+Celestia is currently generating about -0.03 per unit of risk.
+If you would invest 2,218 in Avalanche on April 24, 2025 and sell it today you would earn a total of 344.00 from holding Avalanche or generate 15.51% return on investment over 90 days.

 Time Period3 Months [change]